|Healthy Diet Plans >> Health Issues and Diet >> Cold Sores >> Cold Sores Diet|

 Cold Sores Diet

 Cold sores or fever blisters are fluid filled blisters that may occur anywhere in the body—especially on the face, around the lips, and on the genitals.
 These blisters are usually small and are caused due to the herpes simplex virus.
 The skin around the blisters is usually painful, swollen, and red.
 Though the blisters usually remain closed, excessive scratching may cause them to break open and release a clear fluid which is infectious.
 Eventually, the sores become scabbed.
-In a few days, they may become completely scabbed.
-It takes several days for the sores to heal completely.

 When you are planning to set a cold sores diet for yourself, start off with including some important amino acids such as lysine.
 Also make sure that arginine, another amino acid, is in very low quantities in the diet.
 Arginine is an amino acid which is required by the herpes virus to replicate itself.
 Therefore, this amino acid should be avoided completely.
 Lysine not only inhibits the multiplication of the herpes virus, it also helps in inhibiting the metabolism of arginine.
 Most fruits and vegetables contain lysine.
 Other foods which are an important part of a cold sores diet and prevention include raw papaya, eggs, avocados, tomatoes, beet, milk and dairy products, and fruits such as apricots, mango, pears, figs, and apples.
 You will also have to avoid certain foods in your diet.
 These include gelatin, nuts, oats, seeds, chocolate, refined flours, brown rice, whole wheat, coconut, caffeine, and protein shakes which include arginine.
 Most cold sores dietary supplements will not contain arginine, but if they do, avoid such supplements.
 The recurrence of cold sores can be limited with the help of a diet to reduce cold sores.
 An anti-cold sore diet can help you deal with the outbreaks.
 Bioflavonoids, vitamin C, zinc, and the vitamin B group are all micronutrients that can help you improve your immunity, thus extending the period of remission between two subsequent breakouts.
 Also see cold sores causes and treatment